kairos-io/provider-kairos/README.md

 This repository generates c3OS images with full-mesh support. full-mesh support currently is available only with k3s, and the provider follows strictly k3s releases.

-To use c3os with mesh support, either download the bootable medium in the releases, or either use c3os light/core with the provider-c3os bundles, during configuration like so:
+To use kairosos with mesh support, either download the bootable medium in the releases, or either use kairos light/core with the provider-kairos bundles, during configuration like so:
 ```yaml
 #node-config